Exchange Program to US Program 2026/2027

 to Enter

-The KF Exchange Program to the US is designed for Polish scholars who want to conduct field or archival research, visit a lab, complete an artist residency or artistic project, or teach in US institutions.
+The Kosciuszko Foundation Exchange Program to the United States is designed for Polish scholars seeking opportunities to conduct field or archival research, collaborate in laboratories, complete artist residencies or projects, or teach at U.S. institutions.

-Who can apply: Polish citizens who are PhD students, academic scholars, advanced post-doctoral fellows, instructors, assistant professors, researchers, and artists.
+Polish citizens who are Ph.D. students, academic scholars, advanced post-doctoral fellows, instructors, assistant professors, researchers, or artists.

-• Applicants must hold at least M.A. or M.S. degree.
-The preference is given to doctoral or postdoctoral candidates.
+A minimum of an M.A. or M.S. degree (preference is given to doctoral or postdoctoral candidates).

-• An applicant has to be eligible for the U.S. exchange visitor J-1 visa.
+Eligibility for a U.S. exchange visitor J-1 visa.

 There are no restrictions to fields of study/research.